Gluing/white-paper/README.md

 * A service that is accessible and usable by the general public, with a focus on optimized user experiences around everyday man-machine interfaces: web and mobile applications.
 * An economic model of the Gluing Blockchain native token offering investors a clear, fair and directly correlated value creation path to the success of the project;

-These principles are implemented thanks to the GLUING Blockchain which allows the storage and the secure transmission of NFTs.
+These principles are implemented thanks to the GLUING Blockchain which allows the storage and the secure transmission of NFTs on many blockchains.

 ## Use case: Offer a personalized NFT

-Thanks to the Gluing application, import your image, select a limited template, and receive your personalized NFT or transmit it directly to the person of your choice, even in physical version!
+Thanks to the Gluing application, import your image, select a limited template, and receive your personalized NFT or transmit it directly to your friend !

 ## Development ecosystem